pmonasse/disparity-with-graph-cuts/README.txt

 $ mkdir Build && cd Build && cmake -DCMAKE_BUILD_TYPE:bool=Release ..
 $ make

 CMake tries to find libPNG and libTIFF on your system, though neither is mandatory.
 They need to come with header files, which are provided by "...-dev" packages under Linux Debian or Ubuntu.
+If not found, they are compiled from scratch (source code in src/third_party).

 - Windows with Microsoft Visual Studio (MSVC):
 1. Launch CMake, input as source code location the KZ2 folder and use a new folder for binaries.
 2. Press 'Configure' then 'Generate' buttons.
 Choose your MSVC version.
 When done, you can quit CMake.
 3. In the binary folder, open the solution file KZ2.sln, this launches MSVC.
 Select 'Release' mode, then 'Build solution' (F7) will build your program.

-Test:
+- Test:
 $ bin/KZ2 ../images/scene_l.png ../images/scene_r.png -15 0 disp.tif -o disp.png
 Input images must be epipolar rectified, the disparity range depends on the pair.
-The output images are here:
+The output images are in this test:
 - disp.tif (float TIFF image, able to contain negative values and with occluded pixels as NaN, Not A Number) and
 - disp.png, representing the same image directly viewable, with gray levels for disparity and cyan color for occluded pixels.
-The latter is useful as many image viewers do not understand float TIFF.
+The latter is useful as most image viewers do not understand float TIFF.

 Usage
 -----